Recovering Multiple Fractional Orders in Time-Fractional Diffusion in an Unknown Medium: Preliminaries

 with

-In passing we note the functions $S_{1,n}$ and $S_{2,n}$ can be expressed explicitly via multinomial Mittag-Leffler functions, cf. Remark \ref{rmk:asymptotic}.
-Repeating the arguments of Lemma \ref{l1}, we deduce that for all $n\in\mathbb N$ and $j=1,2$, $S_{j,n}$ is a holomorphic function on $D_{\theta_1}$.
-Moreover, for all $s\in[0,1]$ we have
+In passing, note that the functions $S_{1,n}$ and $S_{2,n}$ can be expressed explicitly via multinomial Mittag-Leffler functions, cf. Remark \ref{rmk:asymptotic}.
+Repeating the arguments of Lemma \ref{l1}, we deduce that for all $n\in\mathbb N$ and $j=1,2$, $S_{j,n}$ is holomorphic on $D_{\theta_1}$.
+Moreover, for all $s\in[0,1]$, we have

 with $C>0$ depending only on $\mathcal A$, $r_1,\ldots,r_N$, $\alpha_1,\ldots,\alpha_N$ and $\Omega$.
 Using this result we can prove the following representation of the measured data.

 \begin{lemma} Let $f,u_0\in D(A^{\frac{d}{4}})$ and $\sigma\in L^1(0,T)$.
 Then the map $t\mapsto S_1(t)u_0$ and $t\mapsto S_2(t)f$ are analytic with respect to $t\in\R_+$ as a function taking values in $C^1(\overline{\Omega})$.
 Moreover, problem \eqref{eqn:fde} admits a unique weak solution $u\in L^1(0,T; C^1(\overline{\Omega}))$ satisfying